 What is "gap insurance" and "retroactive coverage"?

-The term “gap insurance” is informally used to describe coverage put in place to cover the gap from when one insurance policy expires to when the next insurance policy starts.
+The term “gap insurance” is informally used to describe coverage put in place to cover the gap from when one insurance policy expires to when the next insurance policy period of coverage starts.

 The Tanks Financial Responsibility program requires there to have been continuous coverage from when tanks are registered or from when an owner or operator begins their responsibility.
 [Reference: Rules 62-761.420(2) and 62-762.421(2), F.A.C.]